zalwan/rename-extension-file-from-js-ts-to-jsx-tsx/README.md

 ![License](https://img.shields.io/badge/license-ISC-blue.svg)

+## WHY ?

+"Why did I create it?
+Because I once faced a migration case from CRA to Vite, and it would be troublesome if I had to rename each file one by one.
+Therefore, I made this, and perhaps it could be useful.😅"

 ## Description

 This Node.js script provides a convenient way to rename JavaScript (`.js`) or TypeScript (`.ts`) files to JSX (`.jsx`) or TSX (`.tsx`) within the `src` directory or its subdirectories.
 It's useful for projects transitioning from plain JavaScript or TypeScript to JSX or TSX files, commonly used in React applications.